ADCI/drupal-good-practices/docs/modules/administration.md

 ## [Backup and Migrate](https://www.drupal.org/project/backup_migrate)

+  - Back up and restore your Drupal MySQL database, code, and files or migrate a site between environments.
+  - Supports gzip, bzip and zip compression.
+  - Supports automatic scheduled backups.
+  - Can save to a file on the server or offsite.
   - Excellent and easy to use backup solution for small and middle projects.
-  - Do not use this module on biggest projects.
-CLI solutions (like the Drush) more preferred.
+  - Do not use this module on big projects.
+CLI solutions (like Drush) or specific solutions are more preferred.
   - Do not save backup to public access directories.

 ## [ThemeKey](https://www.drupal.org/project/themekey)